Yunus0or1/Software-Engineering/README.md

   - **Software Requirements Specification**: Specifies all the requirments and analysis of the feasibility.
   - **UML diagrams**: Diagrams on complete interactions between different stakeholders.
 Included ***Use Case*** and ***Class*** diagram.
-  - **Size Measurment**: Based on requirements, it is to estimate the size of a software components in order to be able to implement management activities
+  - **Size Measurment**: Based on requirements, it is to estimate the size of software components in order to be able to implement management activities.